 So, how are agents following up within minutes?
 They use integrated lead forms and automation.

 Agency management systems and CRMs sometimes provide lead form builders and allow you to integrate them with your website.

 AgencyBloc Lead Forms allow you to build custom forms and bring those leads into your database immediately.
 Once you’ve built your lead form, you just copy and paste the html provided into your website.
 From there, leads will appear on your dashboard as they come in through the form.

 AgencyBloc Lead Form Builder

-Now for the follow-up.
+Now for the follow up.
 Like I said, the lead will appear on your dashboard upon submission, but you can do more.
-You can set up automation that sends an email from you to the new lead letting them know you received their information and that you’ll follow up shortly (or whatever else you’d like it to say).
+You can set up automation that sends an email from you to the new lead letting them know you received their information and that you’ll follow up shortly.
 Then, you’ll also want to set up an automated task that will be created for you upon submission so that you really do follow up immediately.

 You can even send yourself an email upon lead form submission if that’s the best way for you to remember to reach out right away.
 With AgencyBloc, you can set up the automation however it works best for your agency.

 Being mobile is important for numerous reasons year-round, but it’s especially important during OE season because of the nature of your business at that time.